 On May 16-17th, her fidelity to the Event declared at the Saas Fee Media Lab on September 9, 2019 culminated at the MIT Media in Transition +10 in Cambridge “Media in Democracy” when she delivered a paper from her new text: “Web 3.0 and the (R)evolution of Desire: The Quantum Leap from #MeToo to #WeToo.”

-A former Hollywood script analyst and novelist, she has written on Kundalini in contemporary art for Sculpture, The New York Times, The Hartford Courant, The Los Angeles Times and Art New England, as well as several avant-garde journals.
-As the regular Connecticut reviewer (2000-2005) for Tribune Newspapers, she won the 2006 UUSIS Margaret Fuller Award for tracking a grassroots movement sourced in the hieros gamos, subject of her GESAMTKUNSTWERK.
+A former Hollywood script analyst and novelist, Dr. Streitfeld has written on contemporary art for Sculpture, The New York Times, The Hartford Courant, The Los Angeles Times and Art New England, as well as several avant-garde journals.
+As a Connecticut art reviewer (2000-2005) for Tribune Newspapers, she won the 2006 UUS Margaret Fuller Award for tracking a grassroots movement sourced in the hieros gamos.